Deluxecoder12/Factory-Focus/ProjectDescription.md

-# Smart Factory Machine Monitoring and Optimization with C#, SQL, KPI Dev, Grafana, Ignition, and CI/CD
+# Personal Laptop Performance Monitoring System with C# .NET, SQL, KPI Dev, Grafana, and GitLab CI/CD

 ## Project Goal:

-Develop a system to monitor and optimize machine performance in a factory setting.
-This system will collect data from machines, store it in a database, generate KPIs to track performance, visualize the data in Grafana and Ignition dashboards, and implement a CI/CD pipeline for automated deployment.
+Simulate a real-world industrial monitoring system by developing a scaled-down version focused on your laptop's performance.
+This project will involve collecting data using C#, storing it in a SQL database, developing KPIs to track performance, and visualizing the data in Grafana dashboards.
+Additionally, explore the implementation of a CI/CD pipeline for potential future scalability.

 ## Technologies Used:

 ### C# .Net:

-Develop a data acquisition application to collect sensor data from machines using communication protocols like OPC UA or Modbus.
+Develop a data acquisition application using C# .NET libraries like System.ManagementObjectSearcher and PerformanceCounter to collect data on CPU usage, memory consumption, disk space, network activity, and other relevant metrics.

 ### SQL Database:

-Store the collected sensor data in a relational database like SQL Server or MySQL.
-Design tables to store machine information, sensor data timestamps, and readings.
+Implement a local SQL database (e.g., SQL Server Express) to store the collected performance data for analysis and visualization.

 ### KPI Dev:

-Develop Key Performance Indicators (KPIs) to track machine health and performance.
-Examples include Overall Equipment Effectiveness
-(OEE), downtime percentage, production rate, and energy consumption.
+Utilize KPI development tools to define and calculate relevant KPIs including Overall Equipment Effectiveness (OEE), downtime percentage, production rate, and energy consumption.

 ### Grafana:

 Create dashboards to visualize the collected data and KPIs.
-Use Grafana's rich features to create charts, graphs, and alerts for anomalies.

 ### Ignition SCADA:

 Develop an Ignition SCADA dashboard to provide a real-time view of machine status, sensor readings, and trends.
-Ignition's drag-and-drop interface allows for easy visualization customization.

 ### CI/CD Pipeline:

-Implement a CI/CD pipeline using tools like Jenkins or Azure DevOps to automate the build, test, and deployment process for your C# application and Grafana dashboards.
-This ensures consistent and efficient updates to the system.
+Implement a CI/CD pipeline using GitLab CI/CD to automate the build, test, and deployment process.

-## Project Phases:

-### Data Acquisition:

-Develop the C# application to collect sensor data from machines.
-Configure communication protocols and data parsing logic.

-### Database Design:

-Design and implement the SQL database schema to store machine information, sensor data, and timestamps.

-### KPI Development:

-Develop KPIs using KPI Dev tools to track machine performance.

-### Grafana Dashboarding:

-Design dashboards in Grafana to visualize sensor data, KPIs, and trends.
-Utilize Grafana alerting features for anomalies.

-### Ignition SCADA Dashboard:

-Design an Ignition dashboard to display real-time machine status, sensor readings, and historical trends.

-### CI/CD Pipeline Implementation:

-Implement a CI/CD pipeline to automate the build, test, and deployment process for the C# application and Grafana dashboards.

 ## Benefits: